RetroDECK/ES-DE/THEMES-DEV.md

     - Whether to render black pillarboxes (and to a lesses extent letterboxes) for videos with aspect ratios where this is applicable.
 This is for instance useful for arcade game videos in vertical orientation.
     - Default is `true`
 * `scanlines` - type: BOOLEAN
     - Whether to use a shader to render scanlines.
-This property is not compatible with `opacity` so enabling it will set the opacity to `1` (unless it was set to `0` in which case the entire video element is hidden).
     - Default is `false`
 * `delay` - type: FLOAT
     - Delay in seconds before video will start playing.
 During the delay period the game image defined via the `imageType` property will be displayed.
 If that property is not set, then the `delay` property will be ignored.
     - Minimum value is `0` and maximum value is `15`
     - Default is `1.5`
+* `fadeInTime` - type: FLOAT
+    - Time in seconds to fade in the video from pure black.
+This is completely unrelated to the `scrollFadeIn` property.
+Note that if this is set to zero it may seem as if the property doesn't work correctly as many ScreenScraper videos have a fade-in baked into the actual video stream.
+Setting this property to lower than 0.3 seconds or so is generally a bad idea for videos that don't have a fade-in baked in as transitions from the static image will then look like a bad jump cut.
+    - Minimum value is `0` and maximum value is `8`
+    - Default is `1`
 * `scrollFadeIn` - type: BOOLEAN
     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
 This animation is only applied to images and not to actual videos, so if no image metadata has been defined then this property has no effect.
 For this to work correctly the `delay` property also needs to be set.
     - Default is `false`